Sign up here to receive email updates from Nursing Praxis.

 Ngā wheako oreore o ngā tūroro tino mōmona i roto i te hōhipera, me te whakamātūtūtanga: He rangahau whakaahua kounga

-Caz Hales, PhD, RN, Lecturer, Victoria University, Wellington, NZ
+Caz Hales, RN, BNurs (Hons), PGDip Nursing, PhD, Lecturer, Victoria University, Wellington, NZ

-Hales, C., Curan, N., & de Vries, K. (Published online - early view December 2017).
+Hales, C., Curran, N., & de Vries, K. (2018).
 Morbidly obese patients’ experiences of mobility during hospitalisation and rehabilitation: A qualitative descriptive study.
-Nursing Praxis in New Zealand.
+Nursing Praxis in New Zealand, 34(1), 20-31.

 Morbid obesity is strongly linked to declining mobility and is a main risk factor for mobility disability.
 Little is known about morbidly obese patients’ experience of mobility during hospital admission and the specific rehabilitation needs of this patient population.
 The aim of the study was to explore the mobility experiences and needs of morbidly obese patients before and during hospital admission.
 A qualitative descriptive methodology was used where semi-structured interviews with morbidly obese patients were undertaken and content analysis conducted.
 Seven people who were morbidly obese and admitted to one tertiary level hospital in New Zealand for various medical and surgical reasons in the previous six months participated in the study.
 Key findings revealed that pre-existing mobility had a significant impact on the experiences and needs of morbidly obese patients during hospitalisation.
 The physical environment of the hospital compounded and intensified mobilisation difficulties.
 Two categories were identified, these were: ‘compromised pre-existing mobility’, with a subcategory of ‘accessing services prior to admission’; and ‘mobilisation difficulties during hospitalisation’, with a subcategory of ‘dissonance between dependency and need for assistance’.
 Bariatric care pathways for the morbidly obese patient need to be developed to take into consideration mobility status and include a comprehensive mobility assessment prior to or on hospital admission, for both elective and acute admissions.
 This would inform the use of appropriate equipment, and support patient independence and rehabilitation.
 Professional development focusing on patient-centred rehabilitation for morbidly obese patients is needed to improve quality of care and patient satisfaction.